 9. See if it’s Available as A Transdermal Medication

 Unfortunately, unless your cat only needs a single dose of the medication, hiding it in the food isn’t as likely to work on cats as dogs.
-We found that crushing them up and mixing them with treats works well, especially if your cat is used to eating off your finger.
-However, that method can make the process long and drawn out.
+We found that crushing them up and mixing them with soft treats works well, especially if your cat is used to eating off your finger.
+However, that method may not last forever if your cat discovers your intentions.
 Once you learn to hold the head and insert the pill, the process will take less than one minute and won’t cause any stress for you or your pet.